 This morning, I attended a meditation and heard some words I needed to hear.
-In this case, the words, which my yoga teacher read, were from Swami Satchidinanda.
+The words, which my yoga teacher read, were from Swami Satchidinanda.
 Since I don’t have the text, I’ll paraphrase.
 The basic idea was God is always there.

 We often think things seem mysterious, and we are baffled by the meaning of life.
 We question why we’re here or how a merciful God would allow suffering or obscure the solutions to our problems.